Brandon-Rozek/website/content/research/_index.md

 tools for interactive theorem provers.

 - With Andrew Marshall and Kimberly Cornell, we're currently developing a new syntactic AC algorithm.
-- With Thomas Ferguson and James Oswald we looked at formalizing a model theory for a fragment of the Deontic Cognitive Event Calculus.
+- With Thomas Ferguson and James Oswald we formaliezd a model theory for a fragment of the Deontic Cognitive Event Calculus.
-- With James Oswald we've worked on building interactive theorem provers and showing validity of proofs in parallel.
+- With James Oswald we've built interactive theorem provers and showed validity of large proofs in parallel using a high performance cluster.

 Related Notes: